wjurayj/reddit_clogger/README.md

-# reddit_clogger
+# Your anonymous online conversations are mostly with bots!
-An example script to amplify one's presence on social media
+A lightweight script illustrating how one might amplify their presence on online social media platforms.